Moonlight Graham Fantasy Baseball League Constitution

 starts in a post-seasons series per the chart below.
 A player may bat once per

 game in any game he does not start.
 This serves as a cap to player usage beyond

 201-300 = three starts per series

 401+ = unlimited starts per series

 A. The Commissioner shall act to ensure league competitive balance, maintain all league statistics, compile league files, and arbitrate any disputes.
 To act as final arbiter for any and all situations not covered by these rules.

 B. The Commissioner is empowered to replace managers who are negligent in drafting, playing games, or responding to league e-mails.

-C. The league commissioner is Ron Bates, effective for the 2016 season.
-Chris Strovel will maintain the league web site and contract spreadsheet.
+C. The league commissioner is Chris Strovel, effective for the 2018 season.

 1. The Commissioner can be removed at any time by affirmative votes of two-thirds of the League managers.